February 4, 2021 at 1:24 pm #2475Misty DodgeModerator

 • Perform the statutory duties of the County Auditor, as set forth in Section 59.47, of the Wisconsin Statutes.

-• Direct internal audits as appropriate or as requested by the Executive Committee.
+• Direct internal audits as appropriate or as requested by the Operations Committee.

-• Prepare Finance Department portion of the Executive Committee meeting agenda and attend the Executive Committee and County Board meetings.
+• Prepare Finance Department portion of the Operations Committee meeting agenda and attend the Operations Committee and County Board meetings.
 May attend any other Committee meetings as requested.

 • Supervise department office operations and personnel functions including hiring, promotion, and disciplinary process.
 Maintain work standards.
 Prioritize, assign and review tasks and projects.
 Evaluate personnel work performance.